Darkelf2024/Darkelf-Browser/README.md

 - TLS Post Quantum
 - All Post Quantum Goods!
-- All PQC PySide6 Editions need a Patch - In Progress!
+- Post Quantum KEM768 = PySide6 = Hardened, Zero Trace!

 Please refer to the [Swap Disable Guide](https://github.com/Darkelf2024/Darkelf-Browser/blob/main/disable_swap_macos_guide.md) to permanently disable macOS swap on Apple Silicon (M1–M4) with Permissive Security, SIP disabled, and dynamic pager off.
 Ideal for secure, memory-only workloads like Darkelf, or forensics-safe use cases. - Darkelf does exactly what it is suppose to do!
 Apple continues to create difficulties with Swap Disabling etc. The current Guide is for 2025.